-The applicant's written advocacy is outstanding, which was demonstrated in Case X where they were required to provide me with a written skeleton in a case that was both legally and factually complex.
+The applicant's written advocacy is outstanding, which was demonstrated in Case X where they were required to provide a written skeleton in a case that was both legally and factually complex.

 The applicant identified the key points in support of their case, conceded the bad and took the challenging points head on.
-This demonstrated their tactical acuteness, showed respect for the Court's time and ensured they were on the front foot on the key arguments.
+This demonstrated their tactical acuteness, showing respect for the Court's time and ensuring they were on the front foot on the key arguments.
 Admirably they also predicted the points within their own case most likely to be challenged and wove their rebuttals into their written work.

 Despite the large volume of documentation involved in the case the skeleton was easy to follow and well signposted.
-They made use of visual prompts such as tables and diagrams which made the complex information more accessible to non-experts and which was of considerable help to me in navigating this complex case.
+They made use of visual prompts such as tables and diagrams which made the complex information more accessible to non-experts and which was of considerable help to the Judge in navigating this complex case.
 It was clear that a large volume of information had been assimilated but the written skeleton avoided prolixity and was concise and clear with no wasted words.
-This skeleton was the equal of many submissions I have seen from those already in Silk.

-When additional and unexpected arguments were raised by their opponent the applicant worked overnight to produce a pithy and robust rebuttal to the points made.
+When unexpected information arose from a cross examination the applicant worked overnight to produce a pithy and robust rebuttal to the points made.
 This would have been outside of their usual area of specialism but the arguments were accurate and well researched.
 Whilst they didn't knock down all the arguments it was clear that they had understood the key issues and the submission was a helpful guide through these.